peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note1>(1)</sup> The CIE publishes [tabulated data](http://www.cie.co.at/technical-work/technical-resources) for the D65 illuminant and the CIE 1931 and 1964 standard observers at its Web site.</small>

 <small><sup id=Note2>(2)</sup> This overview has none of the heavy baggage from color teachings involving "red, yellow, and blue", "primary/secondary/tertiary" colors, or using a "color wheel" to "predict" color mixtures.
-Also deliberately missing are discussions on color psychology, color forecasting, or color in natural language, all topics that are generally irrelevant in programming.</small>
+Also deliberately missing are discussions on color psychology, "color forecasting", or color in natural language, all topics that are generally irrelevant in programming.</small>

 <small><sup id=Note3>(3)</sup> It's not accurate to speak of "red light", "green light", "blue light", "white light", and so on.</small>